 Another minor drawback is that to turn on or off the camera or refill the treats, you need to remove a white plastic face plate.
 The buttons feel solid enough and close with a satisfying click, but the face plate itself feels a little thin and could be prone to breaking since with significant use.
 You can mitigate this risk by leaving the camera on all the time and being judicious with dispensing treats.

 All that said, once you have this camera installed, it works very well.
 The connection to wifi and then to the app is extremely easy, using a code-based system that syncs almost automatically.
 When using the two-way radio, the feedback reduction is far superior to the Petcube, on which you mostly hear the noise from your side of the call.
 With the PetChatz, it’s dead quiet except for the audio from either end.

-Petcube has recently released the Petcube Bites.
-Read a comparison between the Bites and the PetChatz HD here.
+Read a comparison between the Petcube Bites and the PetChatz HD here.

 - Two-way audio and video

 - Soothing scent release

 - Responsive customer service

 - Laggy video at times